 Types of Backpacking Pillows

 There are basically three types of backpacking pillows; the stuffed pillow, compressible pillow; and inflatable pillow.
 Stuffed pillows are essentially small pillowcases that rely on you stuffing the sleeve with backpacking clothes that are usually dirty (…nasty).
-They are ultra-light but they are lumpy and probably smell really bad by the last night of a journey.
+They are ultra-light but they are lumpy and will probably smell really bad by the last night of a journey.
 The Therm-a-Rest Stuff Sack Pillow (Backcountry) is a good choice if you are looking for the lightest possible solution for a pillow when backpacking.

 Many people find compressible pack pillows to be the most comfortable but they are ultimately designed to compress which doesn’t make them great to sleep on… because they compress.
 They really do not compress enough to pack down well either.
 This, in my opinion, is actually the worst of both worlds.
 However, the Therm-a-Rest Compressible pillow ranks amongst the best in this category.

 The inflatable pillow is what it sounds like.
 It is typically inflated via the lungs and usually has some type of thin padding on one side.
 The best inflatable pack pillows will also have an anti-slip material to keep them from sliding out in the middle of the night.
-Unfortunately, it typically doesn’t work all that well and putting them inside the hood of your mummy bag is a better solution.
+Unfortunately, it typically doesn’t work all that well, and putting them inside the hood of your mummy bag is a better solution.
 Many inflatable pillows are engineered to cradle your head and neck in a variety of different designs.
-Thermarest even has a pricey pillow with down in the casing to provide warmth, but I personally like a cool pillow so I would never own one of these.

 The Cocoon Ultralight Air-Core pillow is the best backpacking pillow when comparing cost, weight, and useability.
-They pack down really small and at 3.5oz, they are very light-weight.
-We’ve also had these for years now and they have held up really well with no leaks, which is nearly unheard of in an inflatable pillow.
+They pack down really small and at 3.5oz, they are very lightweight.
+We’ve also had these pillows for nearly a decade now and they have held up really well with no leaks, which is nearly unheard of in an inflatable pillow.
 Prior to purchasing these, we used Walmart inflatable pillows that were terrible in comparison and gave out after a few trips.

 Choosing the Best Backpacking Pillow

 Choosing the best backpacking pillow isn’t an easy task.
-Comfort, cost, and reliability must be taken into account but for our money, we have found the Cocoon Ultralight Air-Core to be the best all-around pillow for backpacking.
+Comfort, cost, and reliability must be taken into account.
+With new integrated designs like the Sea to Summit Aeros now in the market, it makes choosing the best backpacking pillow even harder.
 There are cheaper options on Amazon that might be worth giving a try, but if you want to buy one backpacking pillow, and know you have got the best the industry has to offer, splurge on the Cocoon Ultralight Air-Core.